waldyrious/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
-REST Client extension also provides the flexibility that you can send the request with your selected text in editor.
+REST Client also provides the flexibility that you can send the request with your selected text in editor.

 ## Install
 Press `F1`, type `ext install` then search for `rest-client`.

 ## Making Request
 ![rest-client](https://raw.githubusercontent.com/Huachao/vscode-restclient/master/images/usage.gif)

 ### Request Line
 The first non-empty line of the selection (or document if nothing is selected) is the _Request Line_.
 Below are some examples of _Request Line_: